Who's In, Who's Out for 2019 Minneapolis - Racer X Online

 Comment: Brayton suffered a partially torn ligament in his thumb in San Diego.
 He is expected to line up for Minneapolis.

 Comment: Hill crashed during practice in San Diego and took a handlebar to his rib cage.
 After visiting the Alpinestars Mobile Medical unit, Hill was taken to the hospital due to concerns of a possible ruptured spleen.
 Fortunately his spleen checked out okay, although he did sustain some cartilage damage in his rib cage.

-Whether or not he’ll race in Minneapolis has yet to be decided.
+The JGR team Instagram account released this statement on Thursday afternoon on Hill's status for this weekend:

+We’re bummed to report that @justinhill46 will not be racing this weekend in Minneapolis, due to injury.
+In Justin’s words: “I’ve spent the week so far in a lot of pain and have very limited movement, due to injuring my ribs at San Diego.
+It’s hard to picture racing when everyday things are this painful.
+Fortunately for me, I have every rehabilitation resource I could have at my fingertips!
+I’m itching to get back on the bike and get the results I know that I’m capable of."

 ZACH OSBORNE – COLLARBONE | OUT